MapStory/Learning/modules/module2.md

 In future Modules we will cover more advanced features in the StoryScapes composer, such as using complex styles on StoryLayers and adding media to StoryPins.

 ## Discussion Questions
-Before moving on to the next Module, take fifteen minutes to reflect independently or in a group on the following questions:
+Before moving on to the next Module, reflect independently or in a group on the following questions:

 1. In this Module you started building a StoryScape of your own.
 Why did you pick the topic you did to practice with?